-In 2016, the Oyster Bay Water District continued to implement a water conservation program in order to minimize any unnecessary water use.
-The pumpage for 2016 was 2.6 percent more than in 2015.
-This can most likely be attributed to the hotter and drier weather conditions that occurred in 2016.
+In 2018, the Oyster Bay Water District continued to implement a water conservation program in order to minimize any unnecessary water use.
+The pumpage for 2018 was 4.1 percent less than in 2017.
+This can most likely be attributed to the cooler and wetter weather conditions that occurred in 2018.
 The District also has implemented an Increase Water Rate Structure that promotes water conservation.

-Residents of the District can also implement their own water conservation measures such as retrofitting plumbing fixtures with flow restrictors, modifying automatic lawn sprinklers to include rain sensors, repairing leaks in the home, installing water conservation fixtures/appliances and maintaining a daily awareness of water conservation in their personal habits.
+Residents of the District can also implement their own water conservation measures such as retrofitting plumbing fixtures with flow restrictors, modifying automatic lawn sprinklers to include rain sensors, repairing leaks in the home, installing water conservation fixtures/ appliances and maintaining a daily awareness of water conservation in their personal habits.
+The Water District will provide residents with dye tablets for testing of toilet leaks and water displacement bags to reduce water use in toilets.
 In addition, consumers should be aware that the Nassau County Lawn Sprinkler Regulations are still in effect.
 Besides protecting our precious underground water supply, water conservation will produce a cost savings to the consumer in terms of both water and energy bills (hot water).
 Utilizing the water conservation measures listed above can reduce your water use by 5%.

-2016 DRINKING WATER QUALITY REPORT - TABLE OF DETECTED PARAMETERS
+2018 DRINKING WATER QUALITY REPORT - TABLE OF DETECTED PARAMETERS